phfaist/bibolamazi/doc/bibolamazi-config-section.rst

 within your filter package with the syntax ``myfilters:filtername`` or simply ``filtername`` (as long as the filter name does not clash with another filter of the same name in a different filter package).

+TODO: DOC ..................
+SINCE 4.2: Can specify URLs of the form github:user/repo & bibolamazi automatically downloads the filter package. ..............
+To set up authentication in app: see settings.
+In command-line, use --github-auth, see --help. .............